Stan (song): Other rappers' songs

+Later Eminem songs

 Eminem has referenced "Stan" in some of his later songs, including "River", "Walk on Water", "The Ringer", "Killshot", and his verse on "Calm Down" by Busta Rhymes.

 Eminem's song "Bad Guy", the opening track on The Marshall Mathers LP 2, is a sequel to "Stan".
 The song is Matthew tracking down Eminem in an attempt to kill him, which he succeeds in doing so.
 After he dies in the song, Eminem is sent to hell in the song as a punishment for Stan's death.

+Parodies

 In 2020, Saturday Night Live featured a Christmas parody of "Stan" called "Stu", featuring Pete Davidson as Stu writing to Santa and becoming increasingly angry when he does not answer his requests for a PlayStation 5, with a cameo appearance from Eminem himself, who does receive the system for Christmas.
 Unlike the final verse in the actual song, Santa, sensing Stu's rising instability, blows off Stu in his reply, claiming he had the wrong address the whole time.
 The skit also features cast members Kate McKinnon as Dido and Bowen Yang as Elton John, as well as guest host Jason Bateman as Santa Claus.